Adityasinh-Sodha/Adityasinh-Sodha/README.md

 - 🇮🇳 I am proudly indian
 - If you wish to reach me, please contact me via email at work.adityasodha@gmail.com or adityasodha@yahoo.com.
 - Also you can visit my bento prfile at https://bento.me/adityasodha for my other social media accounts.
-- If you found something helpful, please consider starring the repository.
+- If you found something helpful, please follow me.
 Your support is greatly appreciated!
 <!---
 AdityaSodha/AdityaSodha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.